turingschool/curriculum/source/topics/debugging/debugging.markdown

 * `exit`        - Quit out of current pry session. [`C-D`](readline-notation) also works.

-Both the `edit` and `show-source` commands can be done like this: `some_object.some_method` in which case, pry will operate on the method named `some_method` of the object named `some_object.
+Both the `edit` and `show-source` commands can be done like this: `some_object.some_method` in which case, pry will operate on the method named `some_method` of the object named `some_object`.
 Or, if you don't have access to an instance, you can do `SomeClass#some_method`, in which case it will operate on the instance method `some_method` of the class `SomeClass`.